wdcraft01/Futoshiki/README.md

 # Some Development Notes #

 <b>Sat 06/01/2019</b>
-Establishing an initial local and remote repository, including this README document.
+Established an initial local and remote repository, including this README document.
+Texted briefly with Tyler (thf) and added him as collaborator on GitHub.

+<b>Sun 06/02/2019</b>
+Experimented with JavaFX TextFields to produce an user-editable text field that can be constrained to specific integer values.
+Managed to create a TextField constrained to empty string or single-digit integers from 1 to *n*, centered in the text box.
+Next step will be to encapsulate the effect into a separate class extending the TextField class and taking as arguments a value for the maximum int *n*.

 # Design & Design Issues #